-Click on the darkest neutral area of the image to define it as the black point.
+With the dropper tool, click on the darkest neutral area of the image to define it as the black point.
 The values of the image will be adjusted based on the selected point.
 The default level for the black point is 0 for each RGB channel.